 \section{Engineering theory for flexible plates under oblique slamming impacts}

-In this section, we leverage our insights from Section \ref{applications}, obtained using our validated simulation approach, to pursue useful design equation type mathematical models.
-We use our simulations to offer unprecedented mechanistic insight as we develop a simple engineering theory for flexible plate oblique slamming.
+In this section, we leverage our insights from Section \ref{applications}, obtained using our validated simulation approach, to pursue useful design-equation-type mathematical models.
+Previous works on added mass approximation have been reported in \cite{Faltinsenbook, scolan2003, korobkin2017}.
+However, the reported works are limited to rigid, symmetric bodies (\textit{e.g.,} circular cylinder, elliptic paraboloid, and horizontal plate).
+Additionally, many of the relevant theories in the literature are purely theoretical, without the benefit of experimental observation.
+In the current work, we aim to use our experimental validated software to offer unprecedented mechanistic insight as we develop a simple engineering theory for flexible plate oblique slamming.
 We begin from a mathematical model based on Newton's second law, to characterize the normal impact force resulting from a flexible plate entering a quiescent water free surface at constant downward velocity.
 As we move the plate into the water, the water surrounding the plate is disturbed by the motion of the plate; this creates an unsteady flow.
 The unsteady flow generates an additional inertial force, known as the \textit{added mass force}, that contributes to the plate deformation.
 To approximate the total normal impact force acting on the plate, we begin from Newton's second law, written as

 where $F_n$ is the normal impact force, $m_p$ is the mass of the plate, $m_a$ is the added mass from the unsteady flow, and $W_n^t$ is the impact velocity orthogonal to plate surface at time $t$.
 Surface tension, buoyancy, and the steady state drag force are assumed negligible in the present work.